nightscout/nightscout.github.io/docs/vendors/google/new_user.md

 * Option of multiple Nightscout accounts, one per Google account

 **Cons**:
-* Not free!
-To keep the cost below $0.05 a month, outgoing traffic must be kept below 1GB per month.
+* Cost is not zero but should remain below $0.05 a month, [verify correct setup](https://google-cloud-nightscout.github.io/docs/NS_FreeTier.html).
 ```

 </br>